dmcxblue/Red-Team-Notes/README.md

 # Scripts
 Thse will most likely get updated in due time
-Some scripts are for Tools from HAK5 other that help in enumration but mostly all are towards Red Teaming and General Pentesting nothing really in particular.
+Some scripts are for Tools from Hak5, other than that some help in enumeration but mostly all are towards Red Teaming and General Pentesting nothing really in particular.
+Exploitation
+Privilege Escalation
+Recon
+Delivery
+Tool Installation and such.